ohsu-comp-bio/cwl-tes/README.md

 ## Install

-I strongly reccommend using a [virutalenv](https://virtualenv.pypa.io/en/stable/#) for installation since _cwl-tes_ depends on a specific version of _cwltool_.
+I strongly recommend using a [virtualenv](https://virtualenv.pypa.io/en/stable/#) for installation since _cwl-tes_ depends on a specific version of _cwltool_.

 Install from pip: